Kunzea salterae: Taxonomy and naming

 Kunzea salterae was first formally described in 2014 by Peter James de Lange and the description was published in PhytoKeys.
-The specific epithet (salterae) honours Josh Salter (born 1946) of Auckland.
+The specific epithet (salterae) honours New Zealand botanist and draughtswoman Joshua Salter (born 1946) of Auckland.

 Distribution and habitat

 This kunzea grows in shrubland and regenerating forest on Moutohora Island.

 Conservation status

 Kunzea salterae is listed as "threatened - nationally vulnerable" under the New Zealand threat classification series 3.